2sic/oqtane-theme-2shine-bs5/readme.md

 1. configurable settings don't work at all ATM
 1. Nav features
   1. ability to exclude pages (especially on home level)
+  2. verify that we need `toshine-mainnav-variations-...` classes
+1. In general, probably rename `to-shine-...` classes to `toshine-...`

 ### Lower Priority